North Korea and weapons of mass destruction: History

 North Korea showed an interest in developing nuclear weapons as early as the 1950s.
 The nuclear program can be traced back to about 1962, when North Korea committed itself to what it called "all-fortressization", which was the beginning of the hyper-militarized North Korea of today.
 In 1963, North Korea asked the Soviet Union for help in developing nuclear weapons, but was refused.
 The Soviet Union agreed to help North Korea develop a peaceful nuclear energy program, including the training of nuclear scientists.
 Later, China, after its nuclear tests, similarly rejected North Korean requests for help with developing nuclear weapons.

 Soviet engineers took part in the construction of the Yongbyon Nuclear Scientific Research Center and began construction of an IRT-2000 research reactor in 1963, which became operational in 1965 and was upgraded to 8 MW in 1974.
 In 1979, North Korea began to build a second research reactor in Yongbyon, as well as an ore processing plant and a fuel rod fabrication plant.

 In 1985 North Korea ratified the NPT but did not include the required safeguards agreement with the International Atomic Energy Agency (IAEA) until 1992.
 In early 1993, while verifying North Korea's initial declaration, the IAEA concluded that there was strong evidence this declaration was incomplete.
 When North Korea refused the requested special inspection, the IAEA reported its noncompliance to the UN Security Council.
 In 1993, North Korea announced its withdrawal from the NPT, but suspended that withdrawal before it took effect.

-Under the 1994 Agreed Framework, the U.S. government agreed to facilitate the supply of two light water reactors to North Korea in exchange for North Korean disarmament.
-Such reactors are considered "more proliferation-resistant than North Korea's graphite-moderated reactors", but not "proliferation proof".
-The Agreed Framework was undermined by a Republican Congress during Clinton's presidency, as Congress denounced the agreement with North Korea, imposed new sanctions on North Korea, and hindered the Clinton administration from providing the supplies to North Korea that were part of the Agreed Framework.
-Implementation of the Agreed Framework foundered, and in 2002 the Agreed Framework fell apart, with each side blaming the other for its failure.
-By 2002, Pakistan had admitted that North Korea had gained access to Pakistan's nuclear technology in the late 1990s.